Main route: 14km (8.7 miles). 5 hours. For the whole outing, including trains, sights and meals, allow at least 9 hours.

 - Beyond the headland go round another substantial bay, Grensham Bay, and around another headland.
 If on the promenade, ignore a tarmac path leading inland from this second headland through a cleft in the cliffs.

 - In another 200 metres, at the head of the bay, you come to a tarmac ramp as wide as a road which leads directly uphill from the head of the bay, signposted to Birchington station.
-(If on the clifftop path, the path curves right inland to join the top of this ramp when it reaches a car road).
+(If you are on the cliff top path, the path curves right inland to join the top of this ramp when it reaches a car road).
 You can see the cliff edge ahead is blocked by housing

 - At the top of the ramp, walk directly inland along Beach Avenue for 400 metres, until it comes to a T-junction.
 The rather well-concealed entrance to Birchington station is just to the left on the far side of the road.
 Or follow the road to the left and over the railway bridge to reach the centre of Birchington and Christie's pub, a possible late tea stop, in 60 metres on the right.